The Challenges Facing SEND Schools Across the UK

 Funding Your SEND Building Project

-With capital budgets under pressure, understanding funding options is essential.
-The government’s Β£740 million investment for 2025-26 provides one avenue, but schools should also consider:
+With capital budgets under pressure, understanding all available funding options remains essential.
+Schools and local authorities should consider:

-Our team has extensive experience supporting schools with funding applications.
+Our team has extensive experience supporting schools with funding applications for SEND buildings.
 We provide the detailed specifications, cost certainty and project timelines that funding bodies require, and have supported numerous successful CIF bids for SEND facilities.

 Looking Ahead